openhive-network/HAfAH/README.md

 The project use ctest to start tests, just execute in build directory `make test`

 Test are grouped in a three by names and `.` as a branch separator where 'test' is the root.
-For example You can start all unit tests with command `ctest -r test.unit.*`
+For example You can start all unit tests with command `ctest -R test.unit.*`

 # Installation
 Postgres plugins has to be copied into postgres `$libdir/plugins directory`